- About Homelessness

 Will our country turn away from our veterans once again?

 In the year since his announcement, General Shinseki has proven to people inside and outside VA that the promise was far from empty.
-Under his leadership, the VA has changed the way they approach veterans homelessness; the department has embraced tested, practical tools like permanent supportive housing
+Under his leadership, the VA has changed the way they approach veterans homelessness; the department has embraced tested, practical tools like permanent supportive housing, homelessness prevention strategies, and rapid re-housing.

 Behind all these changes is one steadfast, unyielding principle: no veteran deserves to be homeless.